folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

-initiallySelectedRecord | string | The ID of an item to select upon initial mount nonInteractiveHeaders | string[] | Columns in the `<MultiColumnList>` which should not be clickable onCloseNewRecord | func | Callback for when the new record layer is closed
+initiallySelectedRecord | string | The ID of an item to select upon initial mount nonInteractiveHeaders | string[] | Columns in the `<MultiColumnList>` which should not be clickable onCloseNewRecord | func | Callback for when the new record layer is closed onComponentWillUnmount | func | Exposes React `componentWillUnmount`.
+Called with all of this component's props onResetAll | func | Callback for when all filters/search is reset/cleared

 See ui-users' top-level component [`<Users.js>`](https://github.com/folio-org/ui-users/blob/master/Users.js) for an example of how to use `<SearchAndSort>`.